House of Monsters

 It seems like I’ve been working this for years and years!
 The web series took about one year to make.
 Most of the work was done by me and Warren, but our small and mighty team also included Scotty Hewitt, Jon Neill and Dianne Chadwick and well as Playback Recording Studio.

-Watch the trailer and find more information on the House of Monsters Vimeo page.
+Watch the trailer and find more information on the House of Monsters webpage.
 The House of Monsters web series will be released through Vimeo on Demand on July 28th.